shoaibsufi/2014-01-14-manchester/shell/README.md

     matlab -nosplash -nodesktop -r hello –logfile out.txt

-This calls matlab without a GUI, the filename is `hello.m` but the argument to -r is just *hello* and the output is written to a file called `out.txt` - you can use `nano` or `cat` to check the contents.
+This calls matlab without a GUI, the filename is `hello.m` but the argument to -r is just *hello* and the output is written to stdout and a file called `out.txt` - you can use `nano` or `cat` to check the contents.

 Another way of calling MatLab is by using a *Here Document*.
 The Here Document redirects the output of a command block into the *stdin* of a program or command.
-In our current case the effect is that rather than putting the list of commands in a file and then calling `matlab` you can place them in the following way:
+In our current example, rather than putting the list of commands in a file and then calling `matlab` you can place them in the following way:

     matlab -nosplash -nodesktop <<HEREMARKER
     disp('hello')